Options provided in the Admin > Security area give you the ability to add additional security around the logins and sessions used for your intranet.

 From the Intranet Connections Blog

 These settings are available only when Authentication Mode is not set to Windows Authentication only.
-These settings allow you to improve site security by blocking brute force login attempts, rotating your users’ passwords, and enforcing password minimums.
+These settings allow you to improve site security by blocking brute force login attempts, expiring your users’ passwords, and enforcing password minimums.
 These settings are only applicable to Form Based logins.

 Login Error Handling

 You can specify what message appears to users with failed login attempts.